 Thanks for visiting the coastal volunteer page, where you can browse current volunteer opportunities available through the Alabama Coastal Bird Stewardship Program (ALCBSP).
 You’ll find detailed season-specific volunteer job positions or listings for upcoming volunteer training events below.
 Please click on the corresponding link to sign up.

 Need additional information?
-Email the Coastal Coordinator.
+Email us.

 Upcoming Volunteer Training Opportunities

-Seasonal Volunteer Job Opportunities
+Seasonal Volunteer Opportunities

-Coastal Outreach Volunteer
+Outreach & Education Volunteer

-Coastal Outreach volunteers will help facilitate the program’s objectives by helping at local and regional events, festivals, presentations, and birding trips throughout coastal Alabama.
-(See, for instance, the annual Alabama Coastal Bird Expo in Fairhope).
+Outreach volunteers will help facilitate the program’s objectives by participating in local and regional events, festivals, presentations, and birding trips throughout coastal Alabama. (e.g., Alabama Coastal BirdFest, Mobile Bay Earth Day, etc.).
 Volunteers will assist staff at these events by helping to engage the public and by providing resources and information about our coastal work.
 They may also help staff prepare or assist with any hands-on activities or outreach.

-Coastal Field volunteers will work closely with the Alabama Audubon Coastal Biologists to install symbolic fencing and signage around colonies in a timely manner in order to minimize disturbance at or near active nests.
+Field volunteers will work closely with the Alabama Audubon Coastal Biologists to install symbolic fencing and signage around colonies in a timely manner to minimize disturbance at or near active nests.
 This position will require more detailed training to perform technical work such as re-sighting color bands on birds, counting bird species, estimating colony sizes, and determining breeding-pair densities of plovers, terns, and skimmers.
-This critical and highly sensitive work will always be performed in the presence of a Alabama Audubon scientific staff member.
+This critical and highly sensitive work will always be performed in the presence of an Alabama Audubon scientific staff member.